markusholter/Simple-chess-game/README.md

 ## Rules not implemented
 - Castling
 - Pawn can attack other pawn if moved two spaces
-- Stopping pieces from moving when in check or if the move leads to check
-- Any representation of check, check mate or stale mate
+- Any representation check mate or stale mate
 - Transformation of pawn when reaching end of board